 All that stated, the fact remains that Edel through her policy of never holding anything back from Jesus and Mary did achieve what looks like the superhuman.
 And surely it has to be admitted that in her African adventure Edel touched heights which baffle us.
 We cannot see how they could be surpassed.
-As she unceasingly moved along the highways and byways and out to the ends of the jungle paths of her continent, might it not be thought that everything about her would be befitting of the behaviour even of Our Blessed Lady herself.
+As she unceasingly moved along the highways and byways and out to the ends of the jungle paths of her continent, might it not be thought that everything about her would be befitting of the behaviour of even Our Blessed Lady herself.

 Our Lady was the habitation of the Holy Spirit, but she did not transcend the limitations of the human state.
 She was inconspicuous and unassuming.
-But now that she is in heaven it is her purpose to project herself through those who serve her, even to the extent of making them veritable transcripts of herself.
-The lives of the saints are full of instances where sometimes they became transfigured with the appearances of Jesus and Mary.
-So would it not be quite permissible to modify that exclamation of St. Paul and place it on Edel's lips: "I am trying to give Jesus to the people, no, not I, it is His Mother who is using me to give Him".
+But now that she is in Heaven it is to be her purpose to project herself through those who serve her, even to the extent of making them veritable transcripts of herself.
+The lives of the saints are full of instances where sometimes they become transfigured with the appearances of Jesus and Mary.
+So would it not be quite permissible to modify that exclamation of St Paul and place it on Edel's lips: 'I am trying to give Jesus to the people, no, not I, it is his mother who is using me to give him.'